Rory McIlroy schedule: Latest results, confirmed events, majors, Ryder Cup and where he could play in 2025

 Chris Gotterup outlasted McIlroy to win the Genesis Scottish Open, leaving the 36-year-old in tied-second, with McIlroy then finishing in tied-seventh at The Open on home soil as Scheffler claimed a dominant victory and second major of the season.

+McIlroy made a winning return to the K Club for the Amgen Irish Open - nine years on from winning at the same venue, nailing a long-range eagle to force a play-off before claiming victory on the third extra play-off hole.

+He failed to build on a strong start to his opening round at the BMW PGA Championship a week later, with the 2014 champion needing a final-round 65 to end the week in the top 20 and seven strokes behind Ryder Cup vice-captain Alex Noren.

-Rory McIlroy will compete in the inaugural DP World India Championship, the first time he will ever compete in India, when the $4m tournament takes place at Delhi Golf Club from October 16-19.
+Following the Ryder Cup, he will compete in the inaugural DP World India Championship - the first time he will ever compete in India - when the $4m tournament takes place at Delhi Golf Club from October 16-19.

 McIlroy said: "I'm excited to not only tee it up in India for the first time but also visit a country that I've always wanted to explore.